super-hughman/super-hughman.github.io/_posts/2022-02-28-Little-Cousin-of-the-Trees.markdown

 I swiveled back to the wall of leaves, searching.

 “Eyes?”
-I responded, a bit skeptical, but already crashing my way towards the spot he pointed towards.
+I responded, a bit skeptical, but already crashing my way towards the spot he pointed at.

 My light could only silhouette the interlocking leaves in white.